To determine which Ward your address is in, and which Councillors represent you, please refer to:

 The Act requires that each Council must undertake procedures to alter the ward boundaries where the number of electors differs by more than 10% from the number of electors in each other ward in the area.

-In 2015, statistics received from the NSW Electoral Commission indicated that North Sydney Council's Ward Boundaries differed by more than 10 percent and thus a review was required.
-A referendum at the 2012 Council elections also reduced the number of Wards from 4 to 3 and the number of Councillors representing each Ward from 4 to 3 (not including the Mayor).
+In 2015, statistics received from the NSW Electoral Commission indicated that North Sydney Council's Ward Boundaries differed by more than 10% and thus a review was required.
+The referendum at the 2012 Council elections also reduced the number of Wards from 4 to 3 and the number of Councillors representing each Ward from 4 to 3 (not including the Mayor).
 This reduction in Wards necessitated a review of the Ward names.

 Following consultation with the community the Council adopted a revised three Wards boundaries and names in 2015: Ward Boundaries (285KB)